 If you are looking to hire a birth or postpartum doula, we recommend that you set up a consultation with one or more doulas.
 Most doulas offer a free consultation or primary interview.
 But be prepared, after meeting these wonderful ladies and learning about their services, you might be hooked!

 Doula Association of Edmonton Our website is a great place to get you going and you very well may find just the doula you are looking for.
-The birth and postpartum doulas listed below have all met the requirements for becoming a DAE referred doula.
+The birth and postpartum doulas listed below have all met the requirements for becoming a listed DAE member.

 Finding a Doula Doulas advertise in a variety of different venues.
 Birth Issues is a childbirth parenting magazine offered throughout the city where you can find the names of local doulas.
 Birth Issues is published by the Association for Safe Alternatives in Childbirth (ASAC), a great resource for parents-to-be.
 Some doctors and midwives work with specific doulas, so you can always ask them for their suggestions.
 You can also visit CAPPA, ProDoula or DONA to locate certified doulas in your area.

 Contacting A Doula Now that you know how to find a doula, the next step is the initial contact.
 Generally people will call the doula to learn about their availability.
 If you are looking for a birth doula, your due date and the timing of your call make a difference in whether or not a doula will be available.
 The earlier in your pregnancy you look for a birth doula, the better to ensure that you have more doulas to choose from and the time to build a strong relationship with your chosen doula.
 However, if you are close to the end of your pregnancy, there will likely still be an available doula who can help!